What should we be doing today

 fuel flexibility in cars, not just to ethanol but also to the full range

-I call “GEM,” we substantially increase the amount of fuel we can get from biofuels (and other secure sources), and also increase the
+I call “GEM,” we substantially increase the amount of fuel we can get from

-production.
-Attached is an initial
+efficiency and profitability of biofuel production.
+Attached is an initial email which the author at

-email which the author at USDA gave me permission to post in 2006.
-I would
+USDA gave me permission to post in 2006.
+I would predict that strong incentives

-predict that strong incentives for a properly defined version of GEM flexible
+for a properly defined version of GEM flexible cars would initially lead to

-cars would initially lead to huge expansion in sales of ethanol and methanol
+huge expansion in sales of ethanol and methanol both (methanol mainly from

-both (methanol mainly from remote natural gas); after a few years, all the
+remote natural gas); after a few years, all the ethanol that people can produce

-ethanol that people can produce would still be sold, but there would be a huge
+would still be sold, but there would be a huge increase in the sales of

-from gasified coal and biomass; and then, with time, low or zero CO2 liquid
+biomass; and then, with time, low or zero CO2 liquid fuels would start to

-fuels would start to penetrate the market, and reduce CO2 even more.
-Dupont sells the stronger gaskets and hoses, which are the
+penetrate the market, and reduce CO2 even more.
+Dupont

-gasoline/ethanol flexibility is achieved.
+flexibility is achieved.
 (Most new cars sold in

 Ford sold thousands of GEM-flexible cars in